WPChill/download-monitor/readme.txt

 4. The quick add panel can be opened via a link about the post editor.
 This lets you quickly add a file and insert it into a post.

 == Changelog ==

+= 4.4.6 - 20.10.2021 =
+Fixed: Checking for modifications to the upload folder

 = 4.4.5 - 20.10.2021 =
 Fixed: PHP 8 bug - slow query ( https://github.com/WPChill/download-monitor/issues/685 )